flambeau4you/rest_tester/README.md

 path_vars:
 ```

 1. end_point: Prefix part of the URL.
-There are a protocal, host address, and port number.
+There are a protocol, host address, and port number.
 1. postman_file: Exported Postman JSON file.
 The 2.1 format is not supported.
 1. auth_body_file: A JSON file as the request body to authenticate.
 1. end_point_var: The variable name to be changed with the END_POINT.